LuxiferSagerking623/TRY_YOUR_LUCK_game_project/README.md

 Game flow:

 1. After triggering the game, the player could enter either 'L', 'N' or 'Q'.

-'L': Load the previous saved game from Savefile.txt; 'N': Start a new game; 'Q': Quit the game
+'L': Load the previous saved game from Savefile.txt

+'N': Start a new game

+'Q': Quit the game

-2. After entering the command, if 'L' is chosen, then function 'load' will be called to load the saved datum into out_put vector.
+2. After entering the command,

+If 'L' is chosen, then function 'load' will be called to load the saved datum into out_put vector.

 If 'N' is chosen, new vector of out_put = {'A', 'B', 'C', 'D', 'E', 'F', 'G', 'H', 'I'} will be initiated.
 Meanwhile a set of 'correct answer' is randomly generated and stored in the vector 'to_be_guessed'.

 3. The current status of game will be displayed.

-The characters 'A'-'I' are used for locating each node in the grid, while 'X' and 'O' are used for determining whether the player is able to guess the correct answer at a certain node within the randomly generated maximum number of guesses allowed (i.e., int i in run.cpp).
+The characters 'A'-'I' are used to locate each node in the grid, while 'X' and 'O' are used to determine whether or not the player can guess the correct answer at a certain node, within the randomly generated maximum number of guesses allowed (i.e., int i in 'run.cpp').

 4. Assume 'A' is chosen.
 The player will be guided to input an interger between 1-9.
 The amount of trials allowed is clearly stated.
 A while-loop is run to read the input and return either 'true' or 'false' for the specific node.

-5. Then the result is returned to the 'run_guessing_random_number_game' funtion in main.cpp, where there's another while-loop for looping through all the nodes.
-After all, the result of whether there is bingo will be displayed.
+5. The result is then returned to the 'run_guessing_random_number_game' funtion in 'main.cpp', where there's another while-loop for looping through all the nodes.
+After all, the result of whether or not 'bingo' is achieved will be displayed.

 6. The game is named "Try your luck" because it involves 2 levels of luck tester.
 The first level is the 'guessing random number' sub-game in each node of the bingo board.
 The second level is the 'bingo' main game.